News From Kate Emerson

 I blogged recently at Maine Crime

-what might be included in the story.
+at what might be included in the story.
 The protagonist of Royal Inheritance

 is Audrey Malte, allegedly the illegitimate daughter